namin/lambdajam/NOTES.md

     tail calls, all arguments to calls are simple, fix order of evaluation.

-  * Use Petite's Chez trace to show shape of recursive calls in direct style and CPSed.
+  * Use Chez trace to show shape of recursive calls in direct style and CPSed.

 Trampolining